 Since 2007, EMSI has provided similar support to DOE/NNSA through various contract vehicles and we are excited to continue supporting DOE/NNSA in this important mission.
 Previous support to DOE/NNSA has included:

 - EMSI has delivered highly specialized and customized incident management and Incident Command System (ICS) training to NNSA emergency responders from all response assets, as well as the Office of Secure Transportation (OST).
-This has included delivery of system level ICS courses, such as Intermediate ICS (ICS-300) and Advanced ICS (ICS-400), as well as custom designed courses tailored to the unique needs of the emergency response assets and NNSA mission areas.
+This has included delivery of system-level ICS courses, such as Intermediate ICS (ICS-300) and Advanced ICS (ICS-400), as well as custom-designed courses tailored to the unique needs of the emergency response assets and NNSA mission areas.
 EMSI has facilitated workshops for the Senior Energy Official (SEO) cadre on various advanced incident management topics.
 The training work has also included advising on the design of a comprehensive training program for the headquarters Emergency Operations Center (EOC).

 EMSI has provided extensive support to the NNSA emergency response exercises, including providing highly qualified subject matter experts to assist with exercise planning and execution.
-While contributing to the after action process, EMSI incorporated lessons learned into future training deliveries.
+While contributing to the after-action process, EMSI incorporated lessons learned into future training deliveries.
 In July 2015, EMSI worked with DOE/NNSA on the Southern Exposure exercise, the largest nuclear power plant exercise in over 20 years.

 - EMSI has stood ready to provide nationally qualified incident management and emergency management experts to serve in advisory or coaching capacities during real-world responses.
 These experts, with decades of complex incident management and emergency management experience, are seasoned response experts with experience operating at the field and headquarters levels.

-- EMSI supported a number of initiatives by providing highly qualified subject matter experts to serve in advisory or consulting capacities and assisted with the development of incident management and emergency management plans, procedures, checklists, and job aids.
+- EMSI supported a number of initiatives by providing highly qualified subject matter experts to serve in advisory capacities and assisted with the development of incident management and emergency management plans, procedures, checklists, and job aids.

 EMSI’s vast experience in complex incident management and hazardous materials response has helped inform some of the advanced incident management approaches to chemical, biological, radiological, and nuclear (CBRN) incident management.
-EMSI personnel have been involved in the management of several complex hazardous materials incidents including Anthrax at the Capital (2001), the oil and hazardous materials response following Hurricanes Katrina and Rita (2005), Deepwater Horizon oil spill (2010), the Fukushima Daiichi Nuclear Disaster (2011), and the oil and hazardous materials response following Hurricane Sandy (2012).
+EMSI personnel have been involved in the management of several complex hazardous materials incidents including Anthrax at the Capital (2001), the oil and hazardous materials response following Hurricanes Katrina and Rita (2005), the Deepwater Horizon oil spill (2010), the Fukushima Daiichi Nuclear Disaster (2011), and the oil and hazardous materials response following Hurricane Sandy (2012).
 Since 2007, EMSI has shared this expertise with DOE/NNSA, as well as incorporating lessons learned into various courses and exercises offered.